<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 And – above all – the price influence chain will continue to ripple volatility down from the NYMEX, to the spot market, to racks and to the retail level.

-As we said at the beginning, buying fuel is confusing – it’s not like stocking pencils, or pens or paper cups.
+Buying fuel is confusing – it’s not like stocking pencils or pens or paper cups.
 And with a market that moves in rapid-pace, it can be daunting to make the right decisions.